- What is TSA?

 The official 2016-2017 TSA hashtag is #MadeInTSA.
 Share the experiences and friendships you have #MadeInTSA, and how those experiences will Define Your Future.
 Be sure to capture the activities your chapter is participating in to celebrate National TSA Week and share them on social media — field trips, community service projects, and chapter-building activities are just a few ways some chapters choose to celebrate National TSA Week.

-Teammate Tuesday: Post a photo of you and a TSA teammate(s).
+Teammate Tuesday: Post a photo of you and your chapter teammate(s).
 Ideas include: a photo of you and a teammate dressed in TSA attire while attending a conference, teammates working together on a competition, conducting a meeting, participating in a TSA leadership session, etc.

 Throwback Thursday: Post a favorite TSA photo of you and your chapter from your early years in TSA.
 Ideas include: a photo of your first TSA conference or working on your first competition.